DavidBarth/UrlShortener/README.md

+# UrlShortener

 # This repo is a fork of the original by Rafael to play around.
-To manually test follow Run the solution steps below, then come back to below line.
+## To manually test follow Run the solution steps below, then come back to below line.

-To run the UI install Angular and navigate to '\URLShortener\UrlShortener.UI' Start the Angular app with ng serve --ssl command
+### To run the UI install Angular and navigate to '\URLShortener\UrlShortener.UI'
+### Start the Angular app with ng serve --ssl command

 <img width="504" alt="image" src="https://user-images.githubusercontent.com/7574974/193919439-3383ef0b-c9fb-4c31-900f-4711bc8d4f71.png">

-# UrlShortener

 ## Run the solution